PacktPublishing/Accelerate-Model-Training-with-PyTorch-2.X/quiz/chapter04-answers.md

-# Chapter 4 - Quiz Answers
+# Chapter 4 - Using Specialized Libraries

+## Quiz Answers

 ### 1. A multicore system can have the following two types of computing cores: